 - If you’re concerned about a child’s welfare, we have resources to support you in helping them.

-For some families, the coronavirus (COVID-19) pandemic and accompanying stay at home orders have brought parents and kids together to spend more quality time – eating more meals together, playing games and taking walks through the neighborhood.
-But, for some families and vulnerable children, it’s created stress, and sometimes, an unsafe situation.
+Over the past two years of the pandemic, the amount of time people have been staying at home has increased.
+For many, this introduced more opportunities for quality family time – eating more meals together, playing games and taking walks through the neighborhood.
+But, for some families and vulnerable children, it’s created stressful situations that sometimes become unsafe.

 “A lot of people are really struggling right now and that’s understandable,” says Michelle Fingerman, director of National Child Abuse Hotline & School Based programs at ChildHelp.
 “Stress is compounded because of the virus and people having less access to the outside world.
 Parents and guardians are juggling a lot right now – job loss, reduced hours, working from home, schooling children at home and lack of adequate childcare options.”